zhenyuzhu0210/war-chess/README.md

 # war-chess
-a War Chess supporting online multiplayer
+This is a War Chess supporting online multiplayer.